ricmac/Cybercultural/src/posts/1996-microsoft-activates-the-internet-with-activex-jscript.md

 ---
 title: "1996: Microsoft Activates the Internet With ActiveX, JScript"
-description: "In March 1996, Bill Gates announced a set of internet technologies called ActiveX.
-It was the moment web companies had feared — Microsoft was embedding the Internet into its Windows OS."
+description: "In March 1996, Bill Gates announces a set of internet technologies called ActiveX.
+It is the moment web companies had feared — Microsoft is embedding the Internet into its Windows OS."
 date: 2021-02-16
 permalink: "p/1996-microsoft-activates-the-internet-with-activex-jscript/"
 tags: ['dotcom', '1996', 'season2']